evaporei/dotfiles/README.md

 :UpdateRemotePlugins
 ```

-You should be good to go now, happy hacking! :man_technologist:
+You should be good to go now, happy hacking! :woman_technologist: